ProRank SEO

 Titles & Meta Settings Guide

-Configure global SEO defaults for titles, meta descriptions, and social media appearance across your entire website
+Configure global SEO defaults for titles, meta descriptions, and schema settings across your entire website

 2025 SEO Best Practice: Google now dynamically rewrites 60-70% of meta descriptions to better match search queries.
 Focus on creating clear, intent-focused templates that provide value even when modified by search engines.